speedfuns/botw/MasterSwordAndDungeons.md

 Ride to the Hila Rao Shrine and complete **Drifting**. `(14/24)`

-Shield jump over the flowers and get back to your horse, ride until you see the Kaya Wan shrine on the other side of the river and use Cryonis to go over it, complete **Shileds from Water** `(15/24)`
+Shield jump over the flowers and get back to your horse, ride until you see the Kaya Wan shrine on the other side of the river and use Cryonis to go over it, complete **Shields from Water** `(15/24)`

-Go to Wetlands Stable and take out your horse once again.
+Go to Wetlands Stable and talk to Beedle, you will recieve an **Ancient Arrow**.
+Buy **3 Hot-Footed Frogs**.

-> Optional: Talk to Beedle to get an Ancient Arrow from him.
-Make sure to talk to him twice if it's the first time you speak to him.
+Cook 1 Hightail Lizard, 3 Hot-Frooted Frogs and 1 Ancient Core to get a **Lvl.
+3 Hasty Elixir**.

 Ride to the Daka Tuss Shrine and complete **Sunken Scoop**. `(16/24)`

-Cross the Wetlands and get 4 Fleet-Lotus Seeds, then get into the wooden encampent to cross Zora's River.
+Cross the Wetlands and get into the wooden encampent to cross Zora's River.

-Where the road splits in to you'll find a Lizalfos and a cooking pot, use a bomb arrow to kill it.
-Cook the 4 Fleet-Lotus Seeds to get a Level 3 Speed meal, eat it afterwards.

-Get to the Soh Kofi Shrine, complete **A Minor Test of Strenght** using the Edge of Duality. `(17/24)`
+Get near the Soh Kofi Shrine, hop off your horse, drink the speed elixir and complete **A Minor Test of Strenght** using the Edge of Duality. `(17/24)`

-Get on your horse and continue along the road until you see an Ice Wizzrobe.
-You can either perform a Stasis Launch or just fly to get to the Tah Muhl Shrine (it's hidden behind a arch-shaped rock formation).
+Get on your horse and continue along the road until you see a destroyed wooden cart.
+You can either perform a Stasis Launch using one of the trees or just fly to get to the Tah Muhl Shrine (it's hidden behind a arch-shaped rock formation).
 Complete **Passing the Flame**. `(18/24)`

 ### Eldin Region